What is User-Generated Content? The Ultimate Guide to UGC Marketing

 Stat on authentic UGC content

 People more readily trust the recommendation of a real person over what a brand says about itself.
-In fact, 56 percent of consumers said consumer-generated content was the content they most wanted to see from brands while only 15 percent said brand-created content was what they wanted to see.
+In fact, 56 percent of consumers said consumer-generated content was what they most wanted to see from brands.
+And, only 15 percent said brand-created content was what they wanted to see.

 Consumers identify UGC 70% of the time